nsde/web/blog/own-minecraft-server-list/page.md

 Uh, so the next function may look a bit weird, but trust me, I'll explain it later.

     def color_codes(text: str): # formatting
-        text = text.strip(' ') # some descriptions have a lot of spaces to center the text in-game but we don't want this here
+        text = text.strip(' <>') # some descriptions have a lot of spaces to center the text in-game but we don't want this here; the <> if for security purposes

         num = 0 # number of spans we used